NOVEMBER 5, 2016–APRIL 16, 2017

 In the Washington, D.C. area, Halprin designed the Franklin Delano Roosevelt Memorial, a sequence of outdoor rooms located across the Tidal Basin from the Jefferson Memorial and next to the Martin Luther King, Jr., Memorial.
 He also designed the downtown pedestrian mall in nearby Charlottesville, Virginia.
 Both projects are included in the exhibition.

 This traveling exhibition features more than 50 newly commissioned photographs of Halprin projects, which beautifully depict how these landscapes have matured.
 Included exclusively in the National Building Museum’s presentation of the exhibition are original drawings, notebooks, and other artifacts from the Lawrence Halprin Collection at the Architectural Archives, University of Pennsylvania, and early drawings from Edward Cella Art + Architecture in Los Angeles.

-The Landscape Architecture of Lawrence Halprin is organized and curated by The Cultural Landscape Foundation (TCLF) in collaboration with the National Building Museum.
-The exhibition is organized as part of TCLF’s Landslide program, which calls attention to threatened and at-risk works of landscape architecture.
-Along with the photographic exhibition, there will be a dedicated website and a gallery guide.
+The Landscape Architecture of Lawrence Halprin was organized and curated by The Cultural Landscape Foundation (TCLF) in collaboration with the National Building Museum.
+The exhibition was organized as part of TCLF’s Landslide program, which calls attention to threatened and at-risk works of landscape architecture.